ModDota/dota-tutorial/game/scripts/vscripts/Sections/README.md

 * Hero has no ability points.
 * Hero has no gold.
 * Hero has no items, including teleport scrolls.
+* Hero has no modifiers (e.g. Pacifist).

+Utility:
+* All utility functions use their default values, if any (when changed via setX).

 Units:
 * All units are removed from the map, with the exclusion of jungle creeps and couriers.